What’s On The Horizon for Digitex?

 Paying out commission fees often turned winning days into big losing days for him.
 He dreamed of a system in which traders could make a living without losing out to the house–but he never really thought it would become a reality.

-When he discovered Ethereum and the possibility of creating his own token, Adam realized that he could build a trading ecosystem where trading in the token could remove commission fees.
+When he discovered Ethereum and the possibility of creating his own token, Adam realised that he could build a trading ecosystem where trading in the token could remove commission fees.

 The Digitex Futures revenue model works by aligning the exchange’s interests with its users.
 Instead of working against them, Digitex and traders want the same thing: token appreciation.